btholt/complete-intro-to-react-v8/lessons/06-special-case-react-tools/C-context.md

 </button>;
 ```

-- Here we are setting the "adopted" pet to using the setter of the hook when the user clicks yes
+- Here we are setting the "adopted" pet to using the setter of the hook when the user clicks yes.
 - Upon clicking yes we want to set the adopted pet via the context and then navigate the user to the home page so they can see what they did.
-The `useNavigate` hook gives back a `navigate` function from react-router-dom that allows you to navigate to a different page
+The `useNavigate` hook gives back a `navigate` function from react-router-dom that allows you to navigate to a different page.
 - We don't have to set the modal to hide.
-The whole page is about to unmount so no need to
+The whole page is about to unmount so no need to.

 Let's go do this in SearchParams.jsx